 When will your books be open again, and how will I know?

-I am moving to a system where I open my books the first week of each month.
+I am moving to a system where I open my books the first week of every other month.
 While it will not necessarily be the same day each month, you can usually expect them to open within the first week.
-The best way to know exactly when the books will open is to keep an eye on my instagram story around the beginning of the month.
+The best way to know exactly when the books will open is to keep an eye on my instagram story around the beginning of every other month.
 I know that this is not ideal for everyone, and that it puts those of you without social media at a disadvantage.
-I am working on an email specifically for people who aren’t on instagram, so if this is you, email me with the subject line “Email List”.
+If you would like to be added to my email list to be notified when my books are opening, send me an email with the subject line "Email List".

 How far in advance do you book?